cloudflare/pint/docs/index.md

    ./pint lint /etc/prometheus/*.rules.yml
    ```

-3. Configuration file is optional, but without it pint will only run very basic
+3. Configuration file is optional, but without it, pint will only run very basic
    syntax checks.
 See [configuration](configuration.md) for details on
    config syntax.
    By default pint will try to load configuration from `.pint.hcl`, you can